santhosh-sr/Predict-the-Flat-Resale-Prices-in-Singapore/README.md

 iv. building_to_mrt_distance.csv (distance in meters) - Can be used for both train and test

 ## Main Task:
+● create an analytical and modelling framework to predict the flat resale prices using only train data.
-you are expected to create an analytical and modelling framework to predict the flat resale prices based on the quantitative and qualitative features provided in the dataset while answering other questions too cited below.
-You may derive new features from the existing features and from the domain knowledge, which may help in improving the model efficiency
+● create an analytical and modelling framework to predict the flat resale prices using train data and buliding data.
+(building data is used to do clustering and adding the cluster to main dataset and bulding model)

-##Evaluation Metric:
+## Evaluation Metric:
 ● ‘ RMSE’ as the error metric for regression task to tune the model.